kevinlyoung/FedChangePointNote/paper/data/README.md

 - *[SenateFullHearings.csv](FedChangePointNote/paper/data/SenateFullHearings.csv)*: data pertaining to the US Senate

-Please see [the working paper](FedChangePointNote/paper/ChangPointCongFed.pdf) pages 2-4 for a discussion of the testimony data, including source.
+Please see [the working paper](FedChangePointNote/paper/ChangPointCongFed.pdf) pages 2-4 and page 6 for a discussion of the testimony data, including sources.
 See pages 10-11 for a discussion of the economic data and sources.

 ## Bills Note